AndyTomicki/EdwardsVacuumPW/readme.md

   Scenario: Verify User is able to perform actions on Web Elements in Video Playlist page on Pixel5
     When user goes to "https://www-uat.edwardsvacuum.com/en-uk/testing-video-playlist"
     Then user accepts cookies
-    Then user clicks on element with text "MENU"
 ```